 Knowing how to repair a washer will help you get the most out of your machine.
-Because it’s not cleaning your clothes as well as it used to, or it’s making a noise that doesn't sound right, your washing machine may still have years of use left.
+Perhaps it’s not cleaning your clothes as well as it used to, or it’s making a noise that doesn't sound right, but your washing machine may still have years of use left.

 A washing machine works hard, so the occasional breakdown or change in performance is to be expected.
 The machine may struggle to drain, begin to vibrate, or may not start altogether.
 Either way, these are common problems that can be solved by the average Joe.
-(We’d always recommend you consult a specialist if your washing machine is faulty or you’re having other issues).
+That said, we’d always recommend you consult a specialist if your washing machine is faulty or you’re having other issues.

-Even if you’ve invested in one of the best washing machines, it’s not surprising your machine may slow down over time.
-So before you call your handyman, here are a few ways you can repair a washer machine on your own:
+Even if you’ve invested in one of the best washing machines, whether front-load or top-load it’s not surprising your machine may slow down over time.
+So before you call your handyman, here are a few ways you can repair a washer machine on your own.

 How to repair a washing machine: Common problems